oracle/node-oracledb/doc/src/user_guide/migrate.rst

    been used, then set the ``configDir`` attribute of any :meth:`oracledb.getConnection()` or :meth:`oracledb.createPool()` calls.

-5. If the application is connecting using a net service alias and is looking up that alias in a ``tnsnames.ora`` file from a "default" location such as the Instant Client ``network/admin/`` subdirectory, in ``$ORACLE_HOME/network/admin/``, or in ``$ORACLE_BASE/homes/XYZ/network/admin/`` (in a read-only Oracle Database home), then the configuration file directory must now explicitly be set.
+5. If the application is connecting using a :ref:`TNS alias <tnsnames>` and is looking up that alias in a ``tnsnames.ora`` file from a "default" location such as the    Instant Client ``network/admin/`` subdirectory, in ``$ORACLE_HOME/network/admin/``, or in ``$ORACLE_BASE/homes/XYZ/network/admin/`` (in a read-only Oracle Database home), then the configuration file directory must now explicitly be set.